kvh/autonomous/readme.md

 # Anton - A web framework for autonomous apps

-Anton is a high-performance (1 billion automations per second) production-grade framework for building autonomous data-driven applications.
+Anton is a high-performance (10k events per second) production-grade framework for building autonomous data-driven applications.
 Autonomous apps are for artificial intelligences what MVC apps are for humans.
 Anton is used to power production or operational data-driven pipelines, automations, and applications.